Section 11: Safer Recruitment

 Organisations should demonstrate their commitment to safeguarding and protecting children by ensuring that all recruitment advertising material contains a policy statement to this effect.
 All information given to the interested applicant should highlight the importance placed by the organisation on rigorous selection processes.

-The information should stress that the identity of the candidate, if successful, will need to be checked thoroughly, and that where a Criminal Records Bureau (CRB) check is appropriate the person will be required to complete an application for a CRB Disclosure straight away.
+The information should stress that the identity of the candidate, if successful, will need to be checked thoroughly, and that where a Disclosure and Barring Service check is appropriate the person will be required to complete an application for a DBS Disclosure to the appropriate level straight away.

 The job description should clearly set out the extent of the relationship with, and the degree of responsibility for, children with whom the person will have contact.
 The person specification should explain: